cahaseler/cvasanctuary/src/content/pages/adopt.md

 ---
 title: Adopt a Pet from CVAS
-permalink: /adopt/
+permalink: /adopt-a-pet/
 layout: layouts/adopt.njk
-description: >-
-  Find your perfect companion!
+description: Find your perfect companion!
 Browse our adoptable pets and learn about our adoption process at Colville Valley Animal Sanctuary.

-  TEST EDIT
 hero:
   title: When you adopt with CVAS...
   collageImage: /assets/images/common/photo-collage.png
 adoptContent:
-  title: An Animal Finds a Home and a Life is Saved
+  title: An Animal Finds a Home and a Life is Saved TEST EDIT
   description: >
     Does your heart long for a furrever companion?
 Do you need the purrfect pet to make home feel like, well, home?
 Colville Valley Animal Sanctuary is